yuehanwang17mcp/big-data-spring2018/week-05/PSet4_Raster.md

 Your challenge this week is to package the functionality we were working with in the workshop into a series of functions capable of processing Landsat data.
 You'll then use these functions to process Landsat data you've downloaded, producing estimates of Vegetation Land Surface Temperature.
 Finally, you'll use the BQA band to write a filter that removes clouds and cloud shadows from our Landsat dataset.

+## Deliverables

+### To GitHub

+1. Your Python functions, pushed to your Github.
+Use this markdown page as a template!

+### To Stellar

+**NOTE: Your uploaded .tif files should be < 150 MB.
+If they exceed this, you may run into submission issues.
+It's also a pretty good clue that something may be awry.**

+1. Your NDVI output, with clouds filtered.
+2. Your Land Surface Temperature output, with clouds filtered.

 ## Download Landsat Data

 Download one scene of summertime Landsat 8 data for Boston, MA through [Earth Explorer](https://earthexplorer.usgs.gov/) - you'll have to create an account first!
 Your search criteria should look something like this: